zxul767/ex-machina/content/blog/clean-code/index.md

 Notice how we avoided using a `try/except` block and used a more idiomatic way to test whether a value lies in a range, thus simplifying the definition of `is_valid_octet` substantially.

 ## Summary

-The resulting code is simpler and easier to read, but is that it?
-We made it prettier?
-No, not quite.
-Let me state a couple of (perhaps) non-obvious points that justify our efforts.
+The resulting code is simpler and easier to read, but did we just make the code "prettier"?
+Is that all we gained by doing these refactorings?
+On the surface, it may seem so, but let me state a couple of (perhaps) non-obvious points that can shed more light on why this effort goes beyond making things "prettier".

 #### Readability improves programmer efficiency
-We read code way more than we write code.
-That's a fact for the vast majority of programmers.
-It makes sense to optimize our reading time by structuring our code in ways that make it easy to understand and modify it in the future.
+In professional settings, we almost always read code way more than we write code.
+This is easy to see if you think about the times you've had to add a new feature to an existing codebase, and before you could do so you had to understand how it worked.

+The additional cost we incur upfront to make things simpler is easily payed back many times over by the time we save ourselves and other maintainers when maintaining the code in the future.

 #### Bugs are easier to spot in clean code
-Whenever a piece of code is easy to grasp, it's easier to spot mistakes in logic.
+Whenever a piece of code is easy to grasp, it's easier to spot mistakes in its logic.
 It's also easier to see a mismatch between implementation and intention (e.g., when the function name says something but the implementation contradicts that).
-In complex code, this is much harder to do.
+In code that doesn't adhere to "clean code" principles, this is much harder to do.

 #### Programmer frustration decreases with clean code
-This may at first seem odd, but our motivation and our ability to remain productive in a project is definitely correlated with the amount of frustration we face on a daily basis with code (which, sadly, turns out to be inherently simple once it's been untangled).
-Clean code can reduce this daily frustration, thus increasing our productivity.
+Our motivation and our ability to remain productive in a project is correlated with the amount of frustration we face on a daily basis with the codebase (which is often not intrinsically difficult, it just happens to have been poorly structured).
+Clean code can reduce this daily frustration, thus increasing our productivity and our happiness in the job.

-Besides, who doesn't want to be happy in their job?
+#### Did we miss something?
+Yes, there is one thing we didn't mention throughout this exercise: as is explained in any good book on refactoring, having tests is a very important pre-condition to do refactorings with confidence.

+In the example we considered, the transformations were more or less straightforward, but can we be sure that we didn't alter the (presumably correct) workings of the original code?

 ## Further Reading
+At the beginning of this post, I assumed that you agreed with the premise that writing clear and maintainable code matters.
+If you're skeptical about this idea, the "Clean Code" book expands on it and provides references to studies done in the industry in this regard.

+If you've been in this industry for a while, you may not need further convincing, having experienced first hand the pain that dealing with legacy codebases implies (typically code that doesn't adhere to "clean code" practices.)

 If you found this post interesting or useful, I'm sure you'll find the following materials interesting as well.

-+ [Clean Code Slides](https://www.google.com).
++ [Clean Code Slides](https://docs.google.com/presentation/d/1sZe0yQkoeR1S8IvyQst94hoFKk_Kcu2Gxzf8rHL4ZWM/edit?usp=sharing).
 I put together this slide deck a couple of years ago while working at [Wizeline](https://www.wizeline.com/)

 + [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by Robert C. Martin.
 The must-read reference on "Clean Code"

 + [The Art of Readable Code](https://www.amazon.com/dp/B0064CZ1XE/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Dustin Boswell.
 Similar in spirit to "Clean Code", but worth reading for the additional insights and angles it presents